Final Cut Pro X and Motion Training

 Final Cut Pro X provides revolutionary video editing features along with an incredible level of organizational features.
 The entire workflow is very Apple: simple, intuitive, and powerful.

 FCP X works alongside two separate powerful applications:

-- Motion 5: Motion helps expand the capabilities of FCP X to allow for sophisticated compositing, transitions and visual effects.
+- Apple Motion: This helps expand the capabilities of FCP X to allow for sophisticated compositing, transitions and visual effects.

-- Compressor 4: Compressor allows Final Cut Pro to convert finished videos to formats suitable for distribution.
+- Compressor: This allows Final Cut Pro to convert finished videos to formats suitable for distribution.

 Interface – Organizing – Editing

 - Interface Overview: Learn the Final Cut Pro X interface from the broad overview level down to those obscure by useful controls that are hiding in plain sight.

 - Importing video into FCP X: Bring video into Final Cut Pro from a variety of sources.
 This includes media from a camera, tape, media cards, or archive sources.